 Agency administration expenses are allocated between the State Agencies and Other Programs using the ratio value allocation methodology.
 This method uses operating costs as the basis for the allocation.
-Operating costs in the Consolidated Fiscal Reporting System are defined as personal services, vacation leave accruals, fringe benefits and OTPS.
+Operating costs reported on the Abbreviated and Mini-Abbreviated CFRs are calculated by taking the sum of personal services, vacation leave accruals, fringe benefits and OTPS.

-The NYS CFRS software now includes an agency administration worksheet for Abbreviated and Mini-Abbreviated CFRs.
-This worksheet will calculate the six digit ratio value factor and distribute total agency-wide agency administration expenses between all applicable funding sources (OASAS, OMH, OPWDD and all other programs).
-The worksheet requires the user to enter an amount for total agency administrative costs (see step 3 below).
-It also includes a waiver option for situations where the provider is unable to use the ratio value.
+Note: The NYS CFRS software includes an Agency Administration Worksheet for Abbreviated and Mini-Abbreviated CFRs.
+This worksheet will calculate the six digit ratio value factor and distribute total agency-wide agency administration expenses between OASAS, OMH, OPWDD and all other programs.

+Abbreviated CFR: The worksheet requires the Provider Agency to enter an amount for Line 8, Net Agency Administration (see Step 2 below).